How does soft washing work?

 Have you ever noticed how the north side of many homes is generally the dirtiest?
 That side receives the least amount of sunlight per day!
 Sunlight is harmful to the algae and mold that grow on your property.
-With all that being said, you can expect vinyl siding and driveways to stay clean anywhere from 6 months to a few years.
+It also reduces the moisture needed for them to grow.
+With all that being said, you can expect vinyl siding and driveways to stay clean anywhere from 3 months to a few years.
 These times can be extended greatly by using a blower to blow off any organic matter such as pollen, dust, acorns and leaves.
 These all provide food for the microorganisms that create those ugly green and black streaks!
 Again, remember that everything is highly variable, so much that we do not guarantee any amount of time between cleanings.

 Is soft washing a house safe?

 Soft washing is a relatively new term to most homeowners, and with that, it’s totally okay to wonder if it’s safe for your home or not!
 You may have heard that chemicals are used rather than water pressure.
 The word “chemical” comes with a bad stigma, but don’t worry, we are here to set the facts straight today.

 Q: In what ways does soft washing differ from pressure washing?